 Some other reasons a person may engage in infidelity include:

 - Low self-esteem

-- As an exit strategy to end the primary relationship
+- To end the main relationship

-- A lack of emotional intimacy in the primary relationship
+- Lack of emotional intimacy

 - Sex addiction

 Some different types of infidelity can occur in a relationship.

 - Object affair.This is the neglect of a relationship to pursue an outside interest.
 The pursuit may reach a point of near-obsession.

 - Sexual affair.
 One partner may have sex outside the relationship.
 They often do not experience emotional attachment to that person.
 Studies show men have a harder time forgiving a sexual affair than women do.
 Women may be more likely to forgive an affair when emotions are not involved.